Risstats/R-Portolio/DPLYR-Departure-Delays.md

 #I need to specify the columns to join on since they do not have the same variable name.
 #To do this I will simply include the by argument in the inner_join() function.
 #There is also a duplicate variable that I do not want to join in our data frames ("name")
-#so, I need to also include the suffix argument in order to disambiguate the columns containing
+#so, I need to also include the suffix argument in order to disambiguate the columns.
-#the names of the airlines from the column containing the names of the airports.
 joined_flight.dt <- inner_join(flights_airlines,
                                airports,
                                by = c("origin" = "faa"),